GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \end{array}
 \f]

-If a matrix has more rows then columns, we have to extend the last two rows with nonzero elements in this way
+If the tridiagonal matrix has more rows then columns, we have to extend the last two rows with nonzero elements in this way

 \f[
 \left(